computer-science-engineering/learning-computer-science/src/EducativeIo/Courses/GrokkingTheCodingInterview/Ch03_TwoPointers/P5_TripleSumCloseToTarget/readme.md

 ### Space complexity

-The space complexity of the above algorithm will be O(N)O(N) which is required for sorting.
+The space complexity of the above algorithm will be O(N) which is required for sorting.